a1786847133/lab_2/readme.md

 The idea was to see how different wording (“crime” vs “safety” vs “homeless”) changes what shows up on YouTube and what language appears in the snippets.

-## What I did

-For each search term, I opened the YouTube results page, scrolled several times to load more videos, and extracted basic fields for each video (title, channel name, snippet text, views, upload time, etc.).
-Then I used the `shortdesc` text to generate word clouds so I could quickly compare what kinds of words dominate each query.

 ## What stood out